 - And to show pptp-server status: > interface pptp-server server> print

-Step 3: Secret Creation(username and password)
+Step 2: Creating Secrets(username and password)

 Now it is time to create a user who will be connected to pptp server.
-To create username and password, follow below steps carefully.
+To create username and password, follow the below steps carefully.

 - Go to PPP > Secrets and click on add new button (+).

 - Now put username and password in Name and Password input field.
 Choose Service=pptp, Profile=default, Local Address= 192.168.20.1 (Router interface IP), Remote Address= 192.168.20.50 (Local IP address which will be assigned to user).

 - Click Apply and OK button.
 A PPTP user that means VPN user will be created now.

 - Alternatively, you can do this cmd: > ppp secret> add name=username service=pptp password=123 local-address=192.168.20.1 remote-address=192.168.20.50

 - To show secrets from cmd: > ppp secret> print

 You can add as many users who will be connected to your pptp server as you need by the above steps.